Skip to main content

 One-year program following successful completion of a three-year ACGME approved General Cardiology Fellowship.

 Our advanced heart failure team includes nine advanced heart failure and transplant cardiologists and four cardiac surgeons.
 We have seen tremendous growth in transplant and LVAD implant volumes over the last several years.
-As the only heart transplant center in South Carolina, we performed 26 transplants in 2019 and 54 transplants in 2020, including 3 heart-kidney transplants.
-We have averaged 35-40 durable LVAD implants per year over the same period, with a focus on minimally invasive implant strategies.
+As the only heart transplant center in South Carolina, we performed 60 adult heart transplants and 59 LVAD implants in 2024, with outstanding survival outcomes that surpass national benchmarks.
 We are a Blue Cross Center of Distinction for Heart Transplantation, Optum Center of Excellence (COE) and LifeTrac 'Select' Adult Heart Transplant Center.
 Our MCS program is certified by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) and received the Vanguard Award from STS INTERMACS.

 In addition to cardiac transplant and MCS, our faculty listed below have special clinical and research interests in genetics and inherited cardiomyopathies, hemodynamics, exercise physiology, pulmonary hypertension and right heart function, HFpEF, ECMO, cardio-oncology, heart failure telemedicine, and inflammatory cardiomyopathies.
 Our educational mission is of critical importance to our group.